 Here are the Best Bassinets of 2019!

 This is marketed as a travel crib, but it's basically a simple, lightweight and easy to transport bassinet travel crib.
 It comes with a big bag that can be slung over your shoulder and thrown into the trunk for an easy road trip, or under the plane for a farther journey.
 When we received it, we were impressed with how lightweight and airy the bassinet was.
 It uses high-quality lightweight materials, and the fabric was soft and easy to wipe clean.
 It is also removable for machine washing, by the way, which is brilliant.
 We liked the mesh windows on each side to provide both airflow and a vantage point for parents wanting to peek in on the baby.
 Assembly was a snap, literally: you simply unfold the basket, snap the legs on, and you're good to go.
-The mattress is similar to the Baby Bjorn, but a tiny bit thinner, so not quite as comfy.
+The bassinet mattress is similar to the Baby Bjorn, but a tiny bit thinner, so not quite as comfy.
 But definitely more than what's expected for a lightweight travel bassinet.
 On carpet, the bassinet was stable and sturdy.
 On hardwood flooring, the anti-slip feet helped a bit, though it was still easy to bump around a bit, but definitely not "tipsy" in either case.
 Comparing to the Baby Bjorn, it feels and looks less elegant, which makes sense given that it's about a third the price!
 The basket is about the same size as the Baby Bjorn, and the overall comfort factor is about the same.
 Of course, it's not as stylish and doesn't feel as high quality as the Bjorn, but it's definitely great overall.
 In our testing, we also liked how the bassinet kind of hangs down on the bottom, which means that when baby kicks or wiggles it sways side-to-side a bit.
 You can also reach over from bed and push gently on the bottom to give it a little sway and calm a fussy baby.
 Not sure whether that was intentional on Chicco's part, but it works!
 A little larger than we expected, coming in at around 3 feet long, making it a nice sized travel bassinet that is easy to move.
 Cons?
 Well, that part about the bottom swaying a bit might not be for you: if you have a wiggly sleeper, it might move a bit more than you'd like.
 Not anywhere near as much as a rocking bassinet or glide bassinet, but it does move a bit.
 Also, the mattress quality and comfort leave a little something to be desired, and the sheet that comes with it is thin and rough, and not waterproof.
 We did, however, find replacement sheets and mattress pads that fit the Chicco Lullago portable bassinet here at Amazon.
 Overall, this is an excellent deal for a highly functional and practical bassinet that is superb for traveling, especially at a price point usually under $100.
-If you're looking to get a bit fancier and more versatile, you might want to check out the Chicco Lullago Portable Bassinet Travel Crib here.
+So if you're looking to get a bit more versatile with your bassinet, you might want to check out the Chicco Lullago Portable Bassinet Travel Crib here.
+Note: As of 2019, Chicco has released a new version of their Chicco Lullago.
+We are currently testing it and realizing that it fails in several regards relative to the original model.
+As of mid-2019 we can only recommend last year's version.
+Here's how to tell the difference: the model we recommend has legs that come together toward the top and no mesh pockets at the ends, the newer model has legs that go straight up at each of the four corners and has a mesh pocket at each end.
+We're not sure how long supplies of the previous model will last, so get one while you can!

 When we first received this bassinet for testing, we were excited by all of its features.
 It has an adorable mobile with hanging stars that reminded us of a classic bassinet from our childhood, calming vibrations, lights and soothing sounds, a light projector that projects stars onto your walls and ceiling, a nightlight, natural swaying motion that gets triggered by your baby's movements (or your gentle push), modern styling, storage shelf, and the safety and reliability of Fisher Price.
 We had high expectations and we're happy to note that we weren't let down!
 We enjoyed testing this bassinet, and our testing babies got many hours of valuable sleep while using it.
 We liked that it was sturdy, that when it's rocking it doesn't tilt the sleeping surface at all (so baby doesn't drift from side to side), that it uses a nice breathable mesh on the sides, and that the bassinet and its mattress are overall a pretty good size (the mattress itself is 31" long, and 15" wide), without the bassinet being too large to easily position in your room or move around.
 We found the oval base to make it nice and sturdy on both hardwood and carpet, though we do note that the bassinets with wheels are definitely easier to scoot around (like roll it up to the edge of your bed for a feeding).
 The biggest downfall we found with this bassinet is that it's only about 28" tall from the floor to the upper edge of the bassinet (of course the mobile sticks up another 20" or so).
 That height was just about perfect when up against the side of our bed (making it a great co-sleeper alternative), but since the mattress is another 10" lower than the upper edge it made reaching in really challenging.
 This was the case when it was used as a bedside bassinet (imagine reaching way down from the edge of your bed in the middle of the night!), but also when we had to bend way down while standing to pick up the baby, and the height is not adjustable.
 Note that for safety when you are using the bassinet at a bedside, you want the walls of the bassinet to be higher than the top of your mattress - this keeps things from falling into the bassinet, like your pillow or blanket.
 Another minor downfall is that it does include one fitted sheet for the mattress, but you'll be hard-pressed to find another replacement bassinet sheet.
 So, there are a lot of great things about this bassinet, with only some relatively minor limitations.
 Sells for about $150.
 Interested?
 You can check out this Fisher Price Bassinet here.